SATA: Slimline power connector (6 pins)

 Low-cost adapters exist to convert from standard SATA to slimline SATA.

+SATA 2.6 is the first revision that defined the slimline power connector targeted for smaller form-factors drives, such as laptop optical drives.

 Micro connector

 The micro SATA connector (sometimes called uSATA or μSATA) originated with SATA 2.6, and is intended for 1.8-inch hard disk drives.
 There is also a micro data connector, similar in appearance but slightly thinner than the standard data connector.

 Additional pins

-SATA drives, in particular mechanical ones, come with an extra 4 or more pin interface which isn't uniformly standardised but nevertheless serves similar purpose defined by each drive manufacturer.
+Some SATA drives, in particular mechanical ones, come with an extra 4 or more jumper pin interface which isn't uniformly standardized but nevertheless serves similar purpose defined by each drive manufacturer.
 As IDE drives used those extra pins for setting up Master and Slave drives, on SATA drives, those pins are generally used to select different Power modes for use in USB-SATA bridges or enables additional features like Spread Spectrum Clocking, SATA Speed Limit or Factory Mode for Diagnostics and Recovery, by the use of a jumper.

 eSATA

 Standardized in 2004, eSATA (e standing for external) provides a variant of SATA meant for external connectivity.
 It uses a more robust connector, longer shielded cables, and stricter (but backward-compatible) electrical standards.
 The protocol and logical signaling (link/transport layers and above) are identical to internal SATA.
 The differences are: